Skip to content

 • model — tier string passed to your llm_factory

-Mode is inferred: prompt= + model= means LLM call (produce mode).
+Mode is inferred: prompt= + model= means LLM call (think mode).
 Neither means the function body runs as scripted Python.

 construct_from_module scans the module for all @node-decorated functions, infers the dependency graph from parameter names, and builds a Construct.